janisl/vavoom/utils/glbsp/README.txt

 README for glBSP
 ================

 by Andrew Apted.
-13th September 2005.
+JULY 2007

 Introduction